vu2ffw/DR138_CPS/README.md

 <p>1.Codeplug is for Alinco DR-138 Monoband VHF rig <br/>
 2.Alinco DR-138 is a Monoband VHF Only Rig.<br/>
 3.Zone feature is not available in DR-138 so channels are not grouped <br/></p>
-Please Check the ListOfRPT.txt file for the list of repeaters programmed the codeplug file.<br/>
+Please Check the List-RPT.txt file for the list of repeaters programmed the codeplug file.<br/>